Wellbeing Economy: An Economy in Service of Life

 Alan Ware 1:13:10

-That's it for this edition of the overpopulation podcast visit population balanced.org.
-To learn more to share feedback or guests recommendations, write to us using the contact form on our site or by emailing us at podcast at population balanced.org.
-If you feel inspired by our work, please consider supporting us using the donate button and also to help expand our listenership.
-Please consider rating us on whichever podcast platform you use.
+That's it for this edition of the Overpopulation Podcast.
+Visit populationbalance.org to learn more.
+To share feedback or guest recommendations, write to us using the contact form on our site or by emailing us at podcast at populationbalance.org.
+If you feel inspired by our work, please consider supporting us using the donate button.
+And also to help expand our listenership please consider rating us on whichever podcast platform you use.

 Nandita Bajaj 1:13:37

-Until next time, I'm not at the charge thanking you for your interest in our work and for all your efforts in helping us all shrink toward abundance.
+Until next time, I'm Nandita Bajaj, thanking you for your interest in our work and for all your efforts in helping us all shrink toward abundance.

 More like this